 The above example uses the following steps:

 - Import the record into NetSuite.

 - Use a lookup to find the customer's parent company in NetSuite.

 - Perform another import to create a sales order for the parent company in NetSuite.

 - Perform a final import step to catch errors.

-The response mappings for NetSuite imports allow the four options:
+The response mappings for NetSuite imports allow the following options: